patevs/learn_flutter/docs/docs.md

 * [`json_serializable.dart`](https://github.com/google/json_serializable.dart) Generates utilities to aid in serializing to/from JSON.
 * [`logger`](https://github.com/leisim/logger) Small, easy to use and extensible logger which prints beautiful logs.
 * [`packages.flutter`](https://github.com/rbcprolabs/packages.flutter) 👨‍💻 Plugins and packages for Flutter framework.
+* [`SurfGear`](https://github.com/surfstudio/SurfGear) A set of libraries and tools for when developing with Flutter.

 [](.)